All posts

 What this means for your structure

-The compliance landscape for cross-border solo founders is not a single obligation with a single deadline.
+The compliance environment for cross-border solo founders is not a single obligation with a single deadline.
 It is a matrix of overlapping requirements, administered by different authorities, on different schedules, with different penalty structures for non-compliance.
 The surface area of this matrix expands with each jurisdiction touched, each entity formed, and each income stream established.

 The cost of completing the map before an inquiry is a fraction of the cost of completing it under pressure.
 The obligations exist whether or not they are mapped.
 The deadlines pass whether or not they are known.
 The penalties accumulate whether or not the founder was aware.
+The timing trap analysis examines how deferral itself compounds this exposure.
+For founders in their first year, the first-year decision map sequences these obligations month by month.

 Visual: Cross-Border Compliance Calendar Overview